EAVI2020 Partner Focused Stories: Polymun

 T Helper Liposomes

-The modulation and enhancement of immune responses against vaccine antigens is central to the success of a protective HIV vaccine candidate.
+The modulation and enhancement of immune responses against vaccine antigens are central to the success of a protective HIV vaccine candidate.
 Intrastructural help (ISH) is an immunological phenomenon that was previously shown to harness pre-existing immunity against distinct pathogens to improve the immune response against vaccine antigens such as the surface glycoprotein of HIV.
 It is believed that the concept of ISH can be realised in humans with vaccination-induced immunity against hepatitis B virus (HBV).
-The immune response against the HIV vaccine antigen is improved by the use of liposome that present HIV vaccine antigens on their surface and also carry HBV-derived components (immunodominant peptides) within their interior.
+The immune response against the HIV vaccine antigen is improved by the use of liposome that presents HIV vaccine antigens on their surface and also carries HBV-derived components (immunodominant peptides) within their interior.
 In other words, this approach aims to improve immune responses by presenting the immune system something known (the HBV-derived peptide) along with something new and unknown (the HIV vaccine antigen).

 Polymun is performing process and formulation development for these T helper liposomes in close collaboration with Universitätsklinikum Erlangen.
-The development of the manufacturing process of this novel HIV vaccine candidate is performed with particular focus on its scalability and applicability for the production of clinical grade material.
+The development of the manufacturing process of this novel HIV vaccine candidate is performed with a particular focus on its scalability and applicability for the production of clinical-grade material.
 So far, Polymun developed protocols for efficient and controlled encapsulation of T helper peptides into liposomes and also established relevant analytical methods.
 Methods for the controlled and stable coupling of the vaccine antigens on to the surface of peptide-loaded liposomes are currently being developed.

 Please follow our most recent news and developments in our Twitter account.